Below you’ll find outdoor security best practices, tips and advice for using perimeter intrusion detection solutions to protect outdoor areas.

-When outdoor conditions are ideal, thermal cameras can “see” what the eye cannot, even in complete darkness.
+When outdoor conditions are ideal, outdoor thermal cameras can “see” what the eye cannot, even in complete darkness.
 Problems occur when rain, humidity, and other outdoor conditions bring background temperatures close to the temperature of objects which represent security concern, such as a person entering an unauthorized area.
-When background temperatures closely match the heat of a person, […]
+When background temperatures closely match the heat of a […]

 When deploying a thermal camera to protect site perimeters, it’s important to choose a system specifically designed for outdoor use in order to reduce nuisance alarms and maximize detection accuracy.

 Thermal cameras operate by sensing heat from objects.
 All objects – living or not – emit heat that thermal cameras can detect due to their sensitivity.
 Because heat is always available, day or night, thermal cameras can operate at all times, ranging from bright sun to complete darkness.
 For these reasons, thermal cameras have become the best choice for “seeing in […]